VMware Horizon 7.13.3 Composer

 Redirected Profile Folders

 In addition to roaming profiles, configure Redirected Profile Folders as detailed at https://www.carlstalhood.com/citrix-profile-management/#redirected.
-Anything redirected will not be copied locally by Persona, RDS profiles, or VMware DEM.
+Anything redirected will not be copied locally by Persona, RDS profiles, or DEM.

 Related Pages